 8. Co-reviewing.
 We encourage senior reviewers to consider involving PhD students in their reviewing tasks if the paper is something the students have expertise on.
 We do not, however, endorse a situation in which the PhD student does the bulk of the work: co-reviewing means a joint review by a senior and a junior researcher.
 One way of doing this is for the co-reviewers to review separately, and then discuss their notes by merging them into a single review.
 Reviewers willing to do so should inform the handling editor, and provide the name of the PhD student involved in the acceptance message.
 Co-reviewing trains students in a valuable skill, as it helps them to formulate constructive criticism and to better understand the reviewing process.

-All data created, used and referenced to in the study should be appropriately credited.
-This includes data from other sources.
 Authors are encouraged to use the Tromsø recommendations for citation of research data in linguistics, both in the bibliography and in the text of their manuscript.

 In addition, data should be linked to from a Data Accessibility Statement within the submitted paper, which will be made public upon publication.
 If data is not being made available within the journal publication, a statement from the author should be provided to explain why.
 When depositing data for a submission, the below should be considered: